yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-community-edition/with-tyk-community-edition.md

 ## <a name="what-is-tyk-community-edition"></a>What is Tyk Community Edition?

 Tyk Community Edition is the open-source API Gateway that is developed by our community and supported by our community members and advocates (with some help from the Tyk Technologies team).
-The Tyk Community Edition is an On-Premises install that consists of:
+The Tyk Community Edition is a [Tyk Gateway](https://tyk.io/docs/concepts/tyk-components/gateway/) only edition:

-* [The Tyk API Gateway](https://tyk.io/docs/concepts/tyk-components/gateway/): Tyk's API Gateway that manages your APIs.
-* [The Tyk Pump](https://tyk.io/docs/concepts/tyk-components/pump/): Tyk's analytics data sink, used to send analytics data to platforms such as StatsD, ElasticSearch and InfluxDB.
-* [The Tyk Identity Broker](https://tyk.io/docs/concepts/tyk-components/identity-broker/): Tyk's third-party IDP integration service.

->Note: The Tyk Dashboard is not available for this edition.

 #### Pro Tip: Domains with Tyk Gateway